Overview

 Opens mouth

-Fires when the user opens their mouth.
-Combine with a region constraint if you want it only during specific moments.
+Fires when you open your mouth.
+Add a region constraint if you only want it during certain parts.

 Actions